Melgrin filled the brass pot with water from the well and hoisted it onto her hip. “Come on, Elswyth.”

 Melgrin whipped the brush out of Elswyth’s hand and examined it with a grunt.

 “What?
 What is it?”
 Papa Egrit asked, trying to feel his back.

-“Sire,” Melgrin began, “Elswyth has, in a very short time, wittled thy nubs down to nary nothin’.
+“Sire,” Melgrin began, “Elswyth has wittled thy nubs down to nary nothin’.
 Never seen that afore.”

 Papa Egrit turned his eyes to Elswyth, looking her over.
 “Do you have fairy blood, girl?”

 “Fairy?
 No, Your Majesty.”

 He turned to Melgrin and whispered, “Fairy blood.”
 With a nod, he addressed Elswyth again.
 “Fairy Blood, you will be the cure of me .”